Anne Ebbs

-Anne Ebbs (née Sinnott born 1940 or 1941) is a retired Irish Paralympic table tennis medallist.
+Anne Ebbs (née Sinnott; 1940 – 24 February 2024) was an Irish Paralympic table tennis medallist.
 Outside of her table tennis career, Ebbs founded the Paralympic Council of Ireland in 1987 and was the organization's secretary general until 2008.
 Ebbs was awarded the Paralympic Order in 2010.

 Early life and education

-When Ebbs was one years old, she was diagnosed with poliomyelitis.
-She began her education in Donore, County Meath and completed a course at a Dun Laoghire rehabilitation hospital in 1962.
+When Ebbs was one year old, she was diagnosed with poliomyelitis.
+She began her education in Donore, County Meath and completed a course at a Dún Laoghaire rehabilitation hospital in 1962.

 Career

 After completing her education, Ebbs started her career as a telephone clerk in 1963 and joined the Irish Wheelchair Association in the 1960s as a Sports Committee member.
 In the 1970s, Ebbs worked as a fundraising administrator and a driving school for the IWA.
-In 1986, she became a administrator in sports and later became the IWA's Sports Director.
+In 1986, she became an administrator in sports and later became the IWA's Sports Director.

 The following year, Ebbs created the Paralympic Council of Ireland in 1987.
 For the Paralympic Council of Ireland, she was the secretary general from 1987 to 2008.
 Ebbs was also selected onto the board of the Irish Institute of Sport in 2007 and was elected to Paralympics Ireland's board of directors as a lifelong honorable member in 2013.
 Alternatively, Ebbs was Ireland's head of mission at the 1988 Summer Paralympics and assistant head of mission at the 1996 Summer Paralympics.

 Outside of her work in sports development, Ebbs participated in multiple Paralympic Games for Ireland from 1972 to 1984.
 During her Paralympic career, she won a silver medal for table tennis in 1972 and 1984 and bronze in 1980.

 Apart from the Paralympics, Ebbs was named a member of the 2012 Summer Olympics assembling team in 2006.

+Personal life and death

+Ebbs was married to table tennis player Tony Ebbs in 1982 and remained married until his death in 1984.
+Anne Ebbs died in February 2024.